 Fullscreen mode is required to customize your video settings.
 And, it provides the best visuals possible.

-Laptop Power Savings: Off
+Laptop Power Savings: Disabled

 Keep this off to avoid losing out on frames due to your PC trying to retain battery power.